Combinatorial bases of modules for affine Lie algebra B_2^(1): Difference conditions and initial conditions

 \section{Difference conditions and initial conditions}

-By Poincar\' e-Birkhoff-Witt theorem we have a spanning set of monomial vectors $x(\pi)v_\Lambda$ in Feigin-Stoyanovsky's level $k$ subspace $W(\Lambda)$.
+By Poincar\' e-Birkhoff-Witt theorem we have a spanning set of monomial vectors $x(\pi)v_\Lambda$ in Feigin-Stoyanovsky type level $k$ subspace $W(\Lambda)$.
 To reduce this spanning set to a basis described in Theorem~\ref{T:the main theorem} we use vertex operator algebra relations